-A/B Testing in BlockSurvey let's you show different text, images, or video variants to different respondents and compare how each variant affects their answers.
-Each respondent is randomly assigned one or more variants, and results are broken down by variant in the analytics screen.
+A/B Testing in BlockSurvey allows you to show different text, images, or video variants to different respondents and compare how each variant affects their answers.
+Each respondent is randomly assigned one or more variants, and results are segmented by variant in the Analytics screen.

 Steps to set up A/B testing